 Commerzbank Profit Rises in Q2

-The bank’s improved result met the expectations of analysts surveyed by Dow Jones Newswires, who forecast earnings of euro67 million ($76 million) for the latest April-June quarter.
+The bank’s latest results met the expectations of analysts surveyed by Dow Jones Newswires, who forecast earnings of euro67 million ($76 million).

-Commerzbank lost euro298 million last year as slumping stock markets and bad loans from business customers _ the result of a wave of business bankruptcies _ weighed on earnings.
-It cut costs by eliminating 3,400 jobs and reported a euro3 million profit in the first quarter.
+Commerzbank lost euro298 million last year amid slumping stock markets and a heavy load of bad loans from business customers _ the result of a wave of business bankruptcies.

 The Frankfurt-based bank is the fourth-largest in Germany _ behind Deutsche Bank, HVB Group, and Allianz’s Dresdner Bank subsidiary.